Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 By Private Vehicle

 Having or renting your own vehicle is by far the most convenient way to get to Las Grutas de Tolantongo.
-With your own car, you can travel on your own timetable and aren’t rushed by the public bus schedule.
+With your own car, you can travel on your own timetable and arenโt rushed by the public bus schedule.

 Shuttle Bus From Ixmiquilpan

 The Las Grutas de Tolantongo resort runs a shuttle bus from the nearby city of Ixmiquilpan for 50 pesos per person.
-There is a parking lot next to the church of San Antonio on the north side of town and shuttle busses to the Las Grutas resort gather there.
+There is a parking lot next to the church of San Antonio on the north side of town, and shuttle busses to the Las Grutas resort gather there.

-Best Time To Visit Las Grutas de Tolantongo
+Best Time To Visit Las Grutas De Tolantongo

-Visiting During The Summer Months
+Visiting During the Summer Months

-Visiting During The Winter Months
+Visiting During the Winter Months

-When NOT To Visit Las Grutas de Tolantongo
+When NOT To Visit Las Grutas De Tolantongo

 We recommend avoiding visiting during the weekend at all costs.

 From Friday to Sunday, the thermal pools are usually swamped with literally thousands of local tourists looking to escape the cities and the heat.
-Finding your own quiet space within the park is next to impossible, services are packed, and lines can form to enter the best locations.
+Finding your own quiet space within the park is next to impossible; services are packed, and lines can form to enter the best locations.

 We arrived during the week on a Tuesday and found the crowds much more manageable.
 The campground was almost empty, bathrooms were largely unused and clean, and no lines to enter the thermal pools.